🎮

 If this review pulls you in, the fastest next rabbit hole is Legion Go Gen 2 and OneXPlayer X1, because those are the products most likely to clarify whether OneXPlayer X1 Pro is your real match or just your current curiosity.

 OneXPlayer X1 Pro is best framed as a machine for players who want a balanced handheld that can stretch beyond the basics.
-That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.
+The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.

 The horizontal (modular) shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Windows 11 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.